 Whistleblowers are obviously big in the news in with this Ukraine stuff of late.
 A whistleblower lawsuit got this litigation jump-started.
 A recent federal whistleblower suit forced the company to admit that its earplugs rarely protected users from noise exposure because of a design defect which the company knew about all along.
 Once inserted, the Combat Arms Earplugs were supposed to seal off the outer ear canal and block out high-level noises.

 Lack of Instructions

 Another related problem with these earplugs is poor instruction on how to use them.
 The plaintiffs’ attorneys claim that the defendants need to tell soldiers using 3M’s Combat Arms earplugs to fold back the flanges on the open/unblocked end of the plug before inserting the closed/blocked end of the plug into their ears.
 This seems to be secondary to the larger product defect.
 But proper insertion is the key to this device.
-So it is an issue that plaintiffs’ lawyers are fully exploring in the MDL lawsuit.
+So it is an issue that plaintiffs’ lawyers are fully exploring in the MDL class action.

 Earplug Lawsuits Against 3M

-Whenever a manufacturer publicly admits that a product was defective and may have caused harm, a large wave of individual product liability lawsuits always follows.
+Whenever a manufacturer publicly admits that a product was defective and may have caused harm, a large wave of individual product liability claims always follows.
 There is typically a period of several years following a manufacturer’s admission during which potential plaintiffs who were harmed by the product gradually come forward and starting filing suits across the country.